pablop16n/web-docs-scorer/README.md

 | 0.5 → 0 | 0.5% → 0.3% |
 | 0 | <0.3% |

-Not only too much punctuation is problematic, but also too few is undesired, because it could mean that the text crawled is an enumeration of tags, products, SEO phrases or other linguistically unstructured data.
+Not only too much punctuation is problematic, but also too few, usually leading to documents that contain a list of products, tags, SEO phrases, etc.

 ### bad_chars_score